 The first choice you should make before starting your campaign is where you want to advertise.

-Google Ads is the best place to start an industrial PPC campaign, because Google is the most popular search engine today.
+Google Ads is one of the best places to start an industrial PPC campaign, because Google is the most popular search engine today.

 Google Ads basically acts as an auction for keywords.
 You choose the price that you’re willing to pay for any given industry keyword, and if your bid is among the highest, your ad will be served to your target customers.
 Google Ads also offers analytics to help you understand how much you spend every day and how many times your ad is clicked.